 Related Post: How To Travel Saudi Arabia on a Budget!

 Airbnb in Riyadh

-Airbnb is another option for accommodation in Riyadh City and there are rooms on Airbnb that are much cheaper than the hotel rooms in Riyadh so I really suggest this if you are travelling to Riyadh on a budget or want to meet a local.
+Airbnb is another option for accommodation in Riyadh City and there are rooms and entire places on Airbnb like this that are much cheaper than hotel rooms, especially if you are visiting Riyadh as a family, couple or group, so I really suggest this if you are travelling to Riyadh on a budget or want to meet a local.

-Like in most countries hotels are on Airbnb too so if you want to stay in a local home be sure that you’re not booking a hotel room on Airbnb by accident.
+Like in most countries hotels are on Airbnb too in Riyadh so if you want to stay in a local home be sure that you’re not booking a hotel room on Airbnb by accident.

 To get £25.00 / $30.00 off your Riyadh stay, create a NEW AIRBNB ACCOUNT USING THIS LINK!
 It’s totally fine to create a new account and this helps you save money in Riyadh!